kframework/c-semantics/semantics/README.md

 7. I try to avoid giant modules, especially giant `SYNTAX` modules.
-These seem analagous to putting everything in a global namespace and can make figuring out a module's true dependencies difficult.
+These seem analagous to putting everything in a global namespace and can make figuring out other modules' true dependencies difficult.

 8. `context` rules should probably go in semantic modules and not syntactic modules because they often have awkward dependencies (e.g., `reval` and `peval` in the C semantics).

-9. My module names generally correspond somehow to file names, but with dashes standing for slashes.
-E.g., the module called `C-EXPRESSION-FUNCTION-CALL` would be at `language/expression/function-call.k`.
+9. My module names generally correspond somehow to file names, but with dashes for slashes.
+E.g., the module called `C-EXPRESSION-FUNCTION-CALL` is at `language/expression/function-call.k`.

-10. The word "semantics" in module names and elsewhere generally seems terribly redundant to me.
+10. The word "semantics" in module names and elsewhere is usually terribly redundant.

 11. I like to "declare" variables in rules at the point where they're bound (i.e., on the left side of the `=>`).
-This can help make rules easier to read, in my experience, but I don't do this too religiously.
+This can help make rules easier to read, in my experience.
+But I don't do this too religiously.

-12. I prefer `func'()` for "auxillary" syntax productions, though `func-aux()` is probably used more frequently.
+12. I prefer `func'`, `func''`, etc. for "auxillary" syntax productions.